Thailand: Weather Overview

 In the north of the country, the area stays virtually rainfall for two to three months, however, the south of Thailand sees a small amount of rainfall during this period as the winds that are blowing off the Pacific Ocean bring with them a small amount of precipitation.

 To best sum up Thailand, the understanding of the differences as you head from north to south is imperative.
 Basically, the north sees a monsoonal climate with slight variations in temperatures across the year, and the south sees an equatorial tropical climate with a very minimal range in temperatures across the year.
 As you head further toward the equator this becomes more so the case.

 Bangkok is Thailand's capital city and lies in the south central region of the country.
 If you compare the conditions here with the conditions in the north, you will see the effects that the decreases longitude have on the weather conditions.

 The Grand Palace in the City of Bangkok, Thailand.

 Bangkok is an interesting place, climatically and also geographically.
 It lies a mere two metres above sea level which means it is at constant risk of being flooded.
 The city is essentially built upon a giant swamp and an intricate system of canals weave through the city and areas surrounding the city.
 With the rising water levels across the globe, combined with the fear that Bangkok is in fact sinking several centimetres a year, the worry is that the capital city will be swimming in 50 to 100 cm of water by 2025.

 See here for a more detailed overview of Bangkok's weather.

-the west coast of Thailand are two popular tourist destinations.
-Koh Samui lies in the Gulf of Thailand and Phuket lies in the Andamen Sea, south west of the mainland.
+Koh Samui, off the east coast of the country and Phuket off the west coast of Thailand, are two popular tourist destinations.
+Koh Samui lies in the Gulf of Thailand and Phuket lies in the Andaman Sea, south-west of the mainland.